danieltikamori/online-food-ordering-react-springboot-mysql-stripe/README.md

    4. Develop the Frontend: Use React to build the user interface and interact with the backend APIs.
    5. Test Thoroughly: Conduct thorough testing to ensure the admin panel is functional, secure, and user-friendly.
    Remember to break down the project into smaller, manageable tasks and iterate on your development process.
 Good luck with building your admin panel!

+### Database ID

+Considering implement TSID (see: https://github.com/vladmihalcea/hypersistence-tsid)

+Consider:

+- Define a clear set of requirements for the tsid system, including its format, length, and any specific constraints.
+- Design a modular architecture that separates the tsid generation logic from the rest of your application.
+- Write comprehensive unit tests to ensure the tsid system behaves correctly under various scenarios.
+- Consider using a library or framework that provides a robust and tested implementation of Crockford's Base32 encoding.